Attn-to-FC/Attn-to-FC/README.md

 you@server:~/dev/attn-to-fc$ time python3 train.py --model-type=ast-attendgru-fc --gpu=0
 ```

 Model types are defined in model.py.
-The ICSE'20 submission versions (model files, prediction files, configuration files and history files) are all included in the data directory in this repository.
 The 10 digit integer at the end of the file is the epoch time at which training started, and is used to connect model, prediction, configuration and history data.
 For example, training ast-attendgru-fc to epoch 8 would produce:

 /nfs/projects/attn-to-fc/data/outdir/histories/ast-attendgru-fc_conf_1565109688.pkl
 /nfs/projects/attn-to-fc/data/outdir/histories/ast-attendgru-fc_hist_1565109688.pkl